neguso/identity/README.md

 Display information about an employee: photo, name, phone, e-mail, skype, job, office location.

-Mobile application is available to any employee, when application is started for the first time it ask the user e-mail and sends an activation code to that e-mail to confirm the identity.
+Mobile application is available to any employee, when application is started for the first time it asks for the user e-mail and sends an activation code to that e-mail to confirm the identity.
 The identity is then stored on the device and used to authenticate the device/user in the future.
 The procedure is required for each new device.